 The odds must be accurate and get people to bet on both sides to attract more gamblers and keep them.

-How Sports Statistics Help in Creating Sports Odds?
+How do Sports Statistics Help in Creating Sports Odds?